 Sunny Island Inverters

-However, just as the Sunny boy string inverters lost a lot of market share over recent years so too has the Sunny Island (SI) due to some serious competition from the likes of Selectronic in Australia, Outback Power in the USA and Victron Energy in Europe.
-While the Sunny Island has had a few minor updates, these three well established companies have made some big advancements, especially in the hybrid battery storage segment.
-They offer high performance off-grid/hybrid inverter solutions at the same level and higher than the now dated Sunny Island series.
+However, just as the Sunny boy string inverters lost some ground over recent years, so too has the Sunny Island (SI) due to some serious competition from the likes of Selectronic in Australia, Outback Power in the USA and Victron Energy in Europe.
+While the Sunny Island has had a few minor updates, these three well established companies have made some big advancements, especially in the grid-connected hybrid storage segment.
+They also offer high performance off-grid/hybrid inverter solutions at the same level as the SMA Sunny Island series.

-Probably the biggest downfall of the SI is the lack of an internal AC bypass contactor which enables pass-through power and automatic grid-isolation, something most of the other leading off-grid/multi-mode inverters offer.
-Without the internal contactor it is far more complex and difficult to setup a hybrid backup solar system and it does not offer instantaneous backup in the event of a blackout.
+In regards to gird-connected hybrid systems, the biggest downfall of the SI is the lack of an internal AC bypass contactor.
+This feature enables pass-through power and almost instantaneous grid-isolation, something most of the other leading off-grid/multi-mode inverters offer.
+Without the internal contactor it is more complex and difficult to setup a hybrid backup solar system and it does not offer instantaneous backup in the event of a blackout.

 On the plus side one of the unique capabilities of the Sunny Island inverters is the level of scalability which is unmatched by almost all other systems.
 The Sunny Islands can be used to power a simple off-grid home right through to a large scale micro-grid’s for powering remote communities and commercial operations using the powerful and flexible SMA clustor controllers.